bitpay/bitcore-wallet-client/README.md

 You can start using bitcore-wallet-client in any of these two ways:

-* via [Bower](http://bower.io/): by running `bower install bitcore-wallet-client` from your console
-* or via [NPM](https://www.npmjs.com/package/bitcore-wallet-client): by running `npm install bitcore-wallet-client` from your console.
+* Via [NPM](https://www.npmjs.com/package/bitcore-wallet-client): by running `npm install bitcore-wallet-client` from your console.

 ## Example